 - It is said to bring positive karma to the wearer who falls under the January birth month.

 - Reflects positive changes.

 - Wards off bad dreams and night terrors.

 - Believed to have protection abilities.

-- Garnets provides the wearer with loyalty and unchanging affections.
+- Garnets provide the wearer with loyalty and unchanging affections.

 - Ancient warriors believed wearing garnets brought home victory.

-Although we are halfway through January, it is never too late to find yourself perfect garnet jewellery.
-At Silveright, we offer you our best Birthstone jewellery, ranging from rings to pendants.
+Although we are halfway through January, it is never too late to find yourself perfect garnet jewelry.
+At Silveright, we offer you our best birthstone jewelry, ranging from rings to pendants.